N6REJ/Bears-ADA-Clock/README.md

 Contributions are welcome, especially those that improve accessibility features.
 Please ensure all new features maintain full screen reader compatibility.

 For support and updates, visit: https://hallhome.us/software

+## Exact log path explained

+- %LocalAppData% is a Windows environment variable that expands to: C:\Users\<YourUser>\AppData\Local
+- Therefore, the full log file path is: C:\Users\<YourUser>\AppData\Local\BearsAdaClock\logs\ada-clock.log
+- Replace <YourUser> with your Windows account name.
+Example: C:\Users\Troy\AppData\Local\BearsAdaClock\logs\ada-clock.log
+- Quick ways to open the folder:
+  - Press Win+R, paste: %LocalAppData%\BearsAdaClock\logs and press Enter
+  - In the app, right-click the clock and choose: Show Logs Folder
+- On startup the app logs a confirmation line near the top: "Logger path in use: C:\\Users\\<YourUser>\\AppData\\Local\\BearsAdaClock\\logs\\ada-clock.log"
+  - The same resolved path is exposed programmatically as: Logger.LogFilePath